al6obasi/Smartway/README.md

 _________________________________________________

-Start : npm start , once you had Installed Dependencies   you can run it using  : http-server -a localhost -p 8000 -c-1
+Start :terminal #1: npm start , once you had Installed Dependencies   you can run it using  : http-server -a localhost -p 8000 -c-1

-From the root directory 'Smartway' open another terminal and Start JSON Server to communicate with db
+terminal #2 : From the root directory 'Smartway' open another terminal and Start JSON Server to communicate with db
 :  json-server --watch db.json
 _________________________________________________

 please make sure json-server was installed successfully .